Are Language Models Sensitive to Morally Irrelevant Distractors?: Results

-Denoting the rule-following action as $a_f$ and the rule-violating action as $a_v$, we then define the \textbf{marginal moral action probability (MMAP)} as the marginal probability of selecting the rule-following action in a forced-choice scenario:
+Denoting the rule-following action as $a_f$ and the rule-violating action as $a_v$, we then define the \textbf{marginal moral action probability (MMAP)} as the marginal probability of selecting the moral rule-following action in a forced-choice scenario:

-Our hypothesis is that positive distractors will increase the MMAP while negative distractors will decrease the MMAP.
-To investigate this hypothesis, we calculate the difference in MMAP from the baseline (no distractor) condition in forced-choice scenarios for each moral rule, and then aggregate and average across all moral rules (\autoref{fig:mean-change-mmap-high-ambiguity}, \autoref{fig:mean-change-mmap-low-ambiguity}).

-Consistent with our hypothesis, we find that \textbf{negative distractors induce higher rates of immoral behavior across all models tested}, decreasing the MMAP from the baseline ($p<0.05$ for all except \lm{Qwen3-4B} and \lm{GPT-4.1} in high-ambiguity scenarios) and inducing the lowest MMAP among all distractors ($p\ll0.05$ for all).
-In most cases positive distractors have the opposite effect, increasing the MMAP from the baseline.
-A notable exception is \lm{Llama-3.2-3B-Instruct}, where positive and neutral distractors decrease the MMAP by over 20\% and negative distractors by over 30\% in low-ambiguity scenarios.
+Our hypothesis is that positive distractors will increase marginal moral action probability (MMAP) while negative distractors will decrease MMAP.
+To investigate this hypothesis, we calculate the difference in MMAP from the baseline (no-distractor) condition in forced-choice scenarios for each moral rule, and then aggregate and average across all moral rules.
+Mostly consistent with our hypothesis, we find that \textbf{negative distractors induce higher rates of moral rule-violating behavior across all models tested}, decreasing the MMAP from the baseline ($p<0.05$ except for \lm{gemma-3-4b-it} and \lm{GPT-4.1} in high-ambiguity scenarios) and inducing the lowest MMAP among all distractors ($p\ll0.05$).
+Most notably, for \lm{Llama-3.2-3B-Instruct}, negative distractors decrease the MMAP by a mean of over 30\% in \textit{low-ambiguity scenarios}.
+We further observe that positive distractors tend to increase MMAP from the baseline and the neutral distractor condition, but the effect of positive distractors is more variable than the effect of negative distractors. \lm{Llama-3.2-3B-Instruct} is a consistent outlier, with all distractors decreasing the MMAP regardless of valence.

-We note that it is somewhat surprising to observe consistent effects in high-ambiguity scenarios, since there is no clearly preferred moral option in such scenarios.
-For this reason, we theorize that our findings may reflect subtle imbalances in the \lm{MoralChoice} dataset itself or the distribution of moral rules used for annotation.

-Disaggregating results by moral rule, we further find that moral distractors of different valences can shift the preferences of LLMs towards different moral values in specific cases, but do not observe generalizable trends across models (see Appendix \ref{appendix:moralchoice_rule-breakdown} for a more detailed discussion).
+\paragraph{Norm Bank (\autoref{fig:normbank-mp-diff})} We next evaluate the effect of moral distractors on LLMs' judgements towards \textit{others} with the Norm Bank dataset.
+Following results from similar moral psychological experiments on humans (\autoref{fig:smithetal-disgust-sensitivity}), we hypothesize that negative distractors will increase disapproval of others' actions while positive distractors will increase approval.
+Results generally support our hypothesis: \textbf{negative distractors tend to increase the marginal probability of ``It's wrong'' judgements compared to the neutral and baseline (no-distractor) conditions} ($p<0.05$ except for \lm{GPT-4.1}).
+Similarly, positive distractors tend to increase the marginal probability of ``It's good'' judgements compared to the neutral and baseline conditions ($p<0.05$ except for \lm{gemma-3-4b-it} vs. baseline and \lm{GPT-4.1} vs. all).
+The biggest shifts are observed for \lm{Qwen-3-4B}, where negative distractors increase the marginal probability of ``It's wrong'' judgements by a mean of over 20\% from the baseline and over 15\% from the neutral distractor condition.